tree-park/Kor2EngTranslation/README.md

-# Kor to Eng Translation
+# Korean to English Translation
 a translation seq2seq task implementation with lstm and attention mechanism by low level pytorch code